AndreFCruz/feup-sdis/README.md

 # Distributed backup service

 ## How to run
+From the Project's root folder:

-- To compile in LINUX:
-	- using a terminal, navigate to the project's root folder and type "sh compile.sh"
+- To compile in LINUX/UNIX: using a terminal, navigate to the project's root folder and run the 'compile.sh' script:
-	- after that run "sh rmi.sh" to start rmiregistry
+  > sh compile.sh

-- To run the peer:
+- To start the RMI registry run the 'rmi.sh' script:
-	- open a terminal, navigate to the project's root folder and type "sh peer.sh <version> <id>"
+  > sh rmi.sh

+- To start a peer, use the 'peer.sh' script:
+  > sh peer.sh <protocol_version> <peer_id>

+(_e.g._ ```sh peer.sh 2.0 1```)

 - To run the TestApp:
 	- open a terminal, navigate to the project's root folder and type "sh xxxx.sh" (xxxx -> backup or restore or delete or state)

-- To clear the peers files:
+- To clear the peers' file system, run the 'clearFilesystem.sh' script:
-	- open a terminal, navigate to the project's root folder and type "sh clearFileSystem.sh"
+  > sh clearFilesystem.sh

 ## How to compile

-The project can be compiled using the *javac* command, using script compile.sh
+The project can be compiled as usual with the ```javac``` command, or by running ```sh compile.sh``` from the project's root folder.

 ## How to run